To4nL3/Product-Performance-Analysis-project/README.md

 # Product-Performance-Analysis-project
+# INTRODUCTION
+In this project, I will analyze the performance of products within an online retail dataset to uncover insights that can inform strategic business decisions.
+Leveraging transactional data, including sales revenue, profit margins, and customer reviews, you will conduct a comprehensive analysis to understand the dynamics of product performance over time and across different categories.
+Through descriptive analysis and visualization techniques, I will identify top-selling products, trends in sales revenue, and correlations between performance metrics.
+Additionally, you will delve into customer feedback to gauge product satisfaction and uncover areas for improvement.
+By providing actionable recommendations based on our analysis, you aim to optimize product offerings, enhance customer satisfaction, and drive business growth.

+Dataset: I will utilize the "Online Retail II Data Set" available on Kaggle, which contains transactional data from an online retail store, including information on products, sales, and customers.

 # THE DATA:

 The data is an Excel file downloaded from Kaggle.com, a data center with many datasets worldwide.
 This dataset uses the years from December 1, 2009, to December 9, 2011.